Tuesday, December 25, 2012

 8. HAYWIRE

-UFC kickass Gina Carano is the hottest most believably ass-kicking American babe, since Cynthia Rothrock, but this is no Hong Kong cheapie, this is Steven Soderbergh making up for the outrages of his ill-conceived but post-modernly interesting CONTAGION.
-Here Carano herslef is the contagion and the men don't have a chance.
-Only the beautiful shades of gray and blue survive, and this becomes the best film in Soderbergh's canon for my money since OUT OF SIGHT.
-I've already seen it twice and it's going to be with me forever, thank god for Netflix streaming.
+UFC kickass Gina Carano is the hottest most believably ass-kicking American babe since Cynthia Rothrock, but this is no Hong Kong cheapie, this is Steven Soderbergh making up for the outrages of his ill-conceived CONTAGION.
+Here Carano herself is the contagion and the men don't have a fucking chance of survival if they cross her.
+My favorite film in Soderbergh's canon, I've already seen it four times and it's going to be with me forever, thank god for I bought it on Amazon Streaming.
 I could go press play and re-see it right now!
 (PS - it's ideal to see in an airport on your kindle or iPhone while waiting for a delayed flight back from Arizona to NYC, then finish watching when you get home at 6 AM and the sun is coming up over the skyline.
 Word)

 9. THE MASTER

 I know, I know -- only number nine?
 It's a Masterpiece!
-Yeah, because as profound and astonishing as this was, and maybe it's because I didn't see it in 70mm when I had the chance, it was more intellectual than moving.
-PTA found the problem at the heart of the American male once again but wasn't able to mend it the way Quentin or Liam or Wes Anderson did.
-He could only to point at it and then encourage us to both marvel and wince while Phoenix and Hoffman acted the roof to ribbons to ultimately no cumulative cathartic or moving effect.
-Maybe I was just too damned apathetic to take a subway, dirty and dank, into Manhattan, all sold-out and safe now, to see it on 70mm.
-My 35mm trip to BAM gave me lots to write and think about (i.e. here) but no real Plainview-style jolt, no MAGNOLIA-motional wallop, no moment of stand up and cheer cinematic PUNCH-DRUNKeness, only little spurts of insanity that are then crushed by the concern of the clueless cultists and local law enforcement.
-This is his most emotionally distant Anderson film since HARD EIGHT.
-Is PTA at the point in his artistic evolution where alchemically masculine outbursts against idiots are childish?
-What was the name of the girl, Steve?
+Nyuk Nyuk.
+PTA found the problem at the heart of the American male once again but wasn't able to mend it the way he's done in the past, or Quentin or Liam or Wes Anderson did this year.
+He could only to point at it and then encourage us to both marvel and wince while Phoenix and Hoffman act the roof off to ultimately no cumulative cathartic or moving effect.
+Maybe I was just too damned apathetic to take a subway, dirty and dank, into Manhattan to see it on 70mm.
+My 35mm trip to BAM (much closer) gave me lots to write and think about (i.e. here) but no real Plainview-style jolt, no emotional wallop, no moment of stand up and cheeritude.
+Hoffman offers little spurts of insanity that are then crushed by the concern of the clueless cultists and local law enforcement and Phoenix is such a great actor it's a little annoying that we just don't care about his scumby persona.
+This is Anderson's driest work since HARD EIGHT.
+Is he at the point in his artistic evolution where his characters' alchemically masculine outbursts against idiots must be considered childish?
+Who was the girl, Steve?

 1. You did a lot of great writing this year.
 I am still trying to get caught up on your "back issues" (methinks that term takes on a special meaning in relationship to this blogspot).
 I don't always agree with your film critiques, but you write like there is something at stake, and I don't find that enough anywhere, lately.